Operation Coburg: Patrolling in AO Columbus, 24 January − 16 February 1968

 The Australians began an intensive patrol program in AO Columbus and were soon fighting up to platoon-sized VC units in a series of bunker complexes.
-Between 25–29 January the Australians conducted reconnaissance-in-force operations and a series of minor patrol clashes followed up to the end of January.
+Between 25 and 29 January the Australians conducted reconnaissance-in-force operations and a series of minor patrol clashes followed up to the end of January.
 On 26 January B Company, 2 RAR fought a two-hour action against about 25 VC entrenched in a bunker system.
 While on the same day 9 Platoon, C Company, 2 RAR also assaulted and occupied a camp initially believed to be of similar strength and held it for 19 hours after repeated attacks from a VC force estimated to be of company strength.
 Meanwhile, whilst providing flank security the New Zealanders in V Company, engaged in a series of skirmishes which resulted in 12 VC dead and many weapons captured with two New Zealanders wounded.
 On 27 January there were heavier contacts still, resulting in 14 Australians wounded and one VC killed.

 Although 1 ATF was well placed to deny the PAVN/VC the use of its AO, it was increasingly obvious that there was little role for the SAS.
 Indeed, the heavy presence of VC prevented them from operating normally, and the first attempt to insert a patrol was called off due to the presence of hostile forces in the vicinity of the landing zone; two VC were subsequently killed and the patrol was extracted after only 30 minutes.
 A second attempt lasted only fifteen minutes longer, and they were also extracted following a brief contact.
-Finally, two patrols were joined together in an effort to provide more protection, and on 29 January they patrolled out from 7 RAR battalion headquarters.
+Finally, two patrols were joined in an effort to provide more protection, and on 29 January they patrolled out from 7 RAR battalion headquarters.
 After only 30 minutes the Australians encountered a small party of VC; however, they tried again two hours later but were detected.
 The following day they tried for a third time and were contacted.
 Unable to operate effectively, the SAS patrols were withdrawn and returned to Nui Dat on 1 February.